soukoku/AspNetCore.SpaServices.VueCli/README.md

 ```

-# Note
+# Notes

-To get hot-module-reloading to work both vue's dev server and aspnet's
+* To get hot-module-reloading to work, both vue's dev server and aspnet's
-site need to be on the same protocol for (http or https).
+site need to be on the same protocol (http or https).
+* Since dev server's progress is written to stderror there will be lots of "fail"s logged in dotnet.
+To minimize this add `progress: false` to the `devServer` section in `vue.config.js` file.
+See [this page](https://cli.vuejs.org/config/#devserver) on how to add it.